xyliatgithub/IntroInfoSec-2025/lab1/README.md

 # Lab Assignment 1

-In this lab assignment, you will need to complete the XSS lab module of the SEED Labs using Ubuntu 16.04 VM.
-You will learn to code and attack a vulnerable social media application, which has already been installed in our VM.
+In this lab assignment, you will need to complete the XSS lab module in the SEED Labs using Ubuntu 16.04 VM.
+You will learn to code and attack a vulnerable social media application, which has already been installed in the VM.
 Coding experience is recommended, so you might want to work with someone with computer science backgrounds.

 ## Environment Setup

 Go to [Lab Environment Setup page](https://seedsecuritylabs.org/lab_env.html) to install the pre-built VM image (Ubuntu 16.04 32 bits).
-You cannot work on it on your personal machine.
+You cannot work on it directly on your personal machine.
-- Install VirtualBox first, if you do not have it already
+- Install VirtualBox first, if you do not have it already.
+(Note: VirtualBox is available for most consumer computers, but there are some exceptions for certain hardware architectures, such as Apple products with M1 Chip.
+If you have trouble with this step, we encourage you to find a solution by yourself, get a free copy of VMWare Fusion as an MSSI student (contact Chris pls), or use a computer in our lab.)
-- VM setup instruction (read carefully): http://www.cis.syr.edu/~wedu/seed/Labs_16.04/Documents/SEEDVM_VirtualBoxManual.pdf
+- VM setup instruction (read very carefully): http://www.cis.syr.edu/~wedu/seed/Labs_16.04/Documents/SEEDVM_VirtualBoxManual.pdf
 - You only need one VM to do this lab, but you may still want to follow Appendix A to set up multiple VMs which will likely be used in future labs.
-For this lab, network configuration (explained in Appendix B) is also not needed, but will likely be needed for a future lab.
+For this lab, network configuration (explained in Appendix B) is not needed, but will likely be needed for a future lab.
 - User manual (contains the usernames and passowrds for the VM): http://www.cis.syr.edu/~wedu/seed/Documentation/Ubuntu16_04_VM/Ubuntu16_04_VM_Manual.pdf

 ## Cross-Site Scripting (XSS) Attack Lab (50 points)

 Please thoroughly read through the [lab description](https://seedsecuritylabs.org/Labs_16.04/PDF/Web_XSS_Elgg_new.pdf) and complete all the tasks listed on it.
-We recommend you read the entire document before you start.
+We recommend you go through all the instructions before you start.
 You will need to write a detailed report with adequate screenshots and explanations, including your code and demonstration that your attacks are successful.

 ## Submission Details

-- Due date of this assignment is announced on Blackboard.
 - Each group only needs to submit one report in PDF format.
-- Please list group members in your report explicitly.
+- Please list group members in your report explicitly and each member's contribution.
 - Only typed reports are accepted.

 ## Grading